Multilingual Students and GWAR

 If English is your second or other language, SF State offers several options to help you succeed in your GWAR and other upper-division writing classes:

-If you have completed ENG 214, or its equivalent, but feel you may need more practice in academic writing and grammar before you take your GWAR class, you may take either ENG 215 or ENG 410.
-These courses may be taken CR/NC.
-To decide which class is right for you, please see “Self-Placement Survey.”
+If you have completed ENG 214, or its equivalent, but feel you may need more practice in academic writing and grammar before you take your GWAR class, you may take either ENG 215.
+This course may be taken CR/NC.

 |Native-speaker options||Multilingual options||More Information|